sxzz/tsdown/docs/guide/config-file.md

 > [!TIP]
 > Extending Vite or Vitest configurations can save time and effort if your project already uses these tools, allowing you to build upon your existing setup without duplicating configuration.

+## Reference

+For a full list of available configuration options, refer to the [Config Options Reference](../reference/config-options.md).
+This includes detailed explanations of all supported fields and their usage.